 Foss is practically a ghost town, although there are still some houses that appear to be inhabited.

 It was founded in 1901.
 Many of its residents were from Texas and Oklahoma, so its name came from a mix between Texas and Oklahoma.

-Magnolia Service Station is fully restored and was included in the U.S. Register of Historic Places in 1995.
+Magnolia Service Station was fully restored and included in the U.S. Register of Historic Places in 1995.
 Address: Grand Ave.
 Route 66, Texola.

-The Bug Farm, 5 Volkswagen beetles are buried near post trading, Cadillac Ranch-style.
+The Bug Farm, 5 Volkswagen beetles, are buried near post-trading, Cadillac Ranch-style.
 I-40 Exit 96

 Cemetery.
 It passes through an ancient cemetery, typical of the American West.